-Sometimes home remedies do a good job of easing the pain and discomfort of a sore throat, both for strep throat and sore throats caused by common illnesses like colds.
+Sometimes home remedies do a good job of easing sore throat pain and discomfort.
 However, if symptoms worsen with home remedy treatments, you should see a medical caregiver (see slide 20).

-- Gargle: Stir 1/2 tsp of salt into 1 cup of warm water, and gargle from this solution several times a day.
-This helps loosen mucus and draw excess fluid out of inflamed throat tissue.
+- Gargle salt water: Stir 1/2 tsp of salt into 1 cup of warm water.
+You can gargle this salt water solution several times a day.
+This helps loosen mucus and draws excess fluid out of your inflamed throat tissue.

-- Throat lozenges: over-the-counter throat lozenges and hard candy can help ease the pain of a sore throat.
+- Throat lozenges: over-the-counter throat lozenges and hard candy can help ease the pain.

-- Throat sprays: These can help numb the throat, which helps to stop the pain associated with both strep throat and sore throats.
+- Throat sprays: These can help numb the throat, which helps to stop the pain.

 - Tea with honey: Honey has been shown to relieve throat irritation, and hot water from a mild tea can do the same.